rusty-snake/tricks/_posts/2022-06-25-grapheneos.md

   - Privacy > Camera: Off
   - Privacy > Microphone: Off
-- There are not that much apps that require Sensors permission, using a whitelist rather than a blacklist managment for it makes really sense.
+- There are not that much apps that require Sensors permission, using a whitelist rather than a blacklist management for it makes really sense.
   - Privacy > Allow Sensors permission to apps by default: Off
 - Disable position services.
   - Position: Off